Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Compact sedans like the Toyota Corolla and Honda Civic offer reliable, low-cost insurance thanks to inexpensive parts and low claims histories — great choices for budget-conscious young adults.

-MINI Cooper is a standout — it's consistently among the cheapest vehicles to insure for drivers ages 18–19, with roughly $1,619 annually for minimum coverage at age 18, thanks to its strong safety ratings and moderate performance specs.
+MINI Cooper is a standout at the teen/young adult level — it's consistently ranked among the cheapest vehicles to insure in this age group, with strong safety ratings and moderate performance specs keeping premiums in check.

 Vehicles to Avoid for Insurance Savings